 Signature Events

-The Annual Time + Change Second-Year Scholars Conference: This two-day collaborative experience is curated with the International Affairs Scholars Program.
+The Annual Time + Change Second-Year Scholars Conference: This collaborative experience is curated with the International Affairs Scholars Program.
 Scholars in both programs share a presentation that reflects upon their Scholars journey, an area of advocacy or service they chose to explore, and the impact of their experiences on their future endeavors.
 Serving as a conference presenter is an exclusive opportunity to demonstrate service and advocacy achievement through time and change while practicing how to share their unique story.

 Field-Day Welcome Event for 1Y Scholars and Mentors: This event serves as the first official community meeting of the academic year and celebrates incoming Scholars as they begin their Buckeye journeys by separating them into teams to compete in field-day events and Ohio State trivia!
 Upper-class Scholars designated as leaders and mentors in the Program are assigned to different teams to connect and elevate excitement for the year.